anthemion-org/ogle-web/README.md

 Many JavaScript developers share a bizarre prejudice against classes, and the more I read about their rationale, the more obvious it becomes that they don’t understand classes in the first place.
 This has unfortunate implications for the entire community.

+[todo]
+Common misconceptions
+	Classes mean inheritance
+		For efficient method access, not necessary (though possible) to do more Prototypal inheritance is better than classes
+		SERIOUSLY?
+	Classes mean `new`
+		Static factory methods
+	Classes mean mutable data
+		No more than plain objects
+		Subclass must be immutable if parent is
+			Liskov substitution

 Let’s attempt an objective comparison of classes and plain objects.
 We’ll also cover methods, while acknowledging that these can be used (to some extent) with plain objects.

+[todo] 'Class' synonymous with prototypal inheritance

 #### Class advantages

 First, _type information is useful_.
-Whether you use TypeScript or not, type checks are a good way to verify the correctness of your program, and they are much easier when your objects contain type data (by way of the `constructor` property).
+Whether you use TypeScript or not, type checks are a good way to verify the correctness of your program, and — even without compile-time checking — they are much easier when your objects contain type data (by way of the `constructor` property).
 If they check anything at all, most JavaScript developers use a sort of ‘duck type checking’, where they receive an object, look for the members they need, then throw if one is missing.
 That _is_ more flexible, but it’s also more work, and it produces noisy code.

 Type data also provides useful context for the developer.
 When you see the content of a plain object, do you know what the object represents?
 Maybe, or maybe the name of the object reference tells you, but it’s not always clear.
 The class name _tells you what the data represents_.